 If you don't know the mortgage rate, the calculator has three example rates that you can use.
 These are the average mortgage rates for 2, 3, and 5-year fixed rate mortgages.

 There are mortgages on the market that allow for 35- or even 40-year terms, but while this will reduce your monthly repayments, they will cost you a lot more in interest overall.

 With a repayment mortgage, you pay back some of the principal debt every month.
 By the end of your mortgage term (usually 25 to 30 years), you will have repaid everything and own your house outright.

 An interest-only mortgage costs more overall, because you're paying interest on the principal debt every month.
 The amount of debt never goes down, and so neither does the amount of interest.
 Some people with interest-only mortgages choose to save/invest for the bulk of the debt elsewhere.

 You can use our mortgage repayment calculator to work out how much each type of mortgage would cost you per month - and it'll also tell you the total cost of the mortgage over the complete term.

 Most landlords with multiple properties choose interest-only buy-to-let mortgages, rather than repayment mortgages.
 This keeps monthly mortgage payments down - but you must have some way of paying back the full mortgage amount at the end of the mortgage term.
 This is known as a repayment vehicle.

 Usually you would sell the property (or another in your portfolio) to pay back the principal debt, but there are other types of repayment vehicle, such as an inheritance or other investments.

-If you use our calculator to work out buy-to-let mortgage repayments, bear in mind that buy-to-let mortgage rates are often higher than a standard mortgage.
+You can use our calculator to work out buy-to-let mortgage repayments, however, bear in mind that buy-to-let mortgage rates are often higher than a standard mortgage.

 Use the table below to get a rough idea of what your monthly payments would be for a two-year fixed rate repayment mortgage.